-- Art-nouveau door – general design for a 3D model
+- 2. Design for a 3D door model

 - Art-nouveau door – commenced Blender work